shanhuio/smlhome/h8liu/blog/start.md

 [4]: https://github.com/golang/go/issues/18892
 [5]: https://github.com/shanhuio/smlvm/

-## A Coding Show
+## Coding Rules

-I want to make this journey a show of coding, and hence it is important for the show followers to understand the code that I am writing.
-For that, this tech blog will also serve as a code repository that stores and compiles all the G language code that I write for this project, where visitors can easily read and run the code right inside the browser.
+I will share the building procedure of this project on this blog, which also serves as a code repository that stores and compiles all the G language code.

-Furthermore, to make sure that the high level project structure can be clearly presented, the project will follow two basic rules:
+Furthermore, to make it easier for readers to understand the code, I set two rules:

 1. No file can be more than 300 lines, where each line has maximum 80 characters.